 Are you self-conscious about your hearing loss?

-Unfortunately, some prefer to be more discreet about their hearing loss.
-For those individuals, tiny receiver-in-the-canal (RIC) or receiver-in-the-ear (RITE) styles with ultra-thin tubing and an availability of colors which blend with skin or hair may be desirable.
+For people who desire a discreet style, small hearing aids may work best.
+These include tiny receiver-in-the-canal (RIC) or receiver-in-the-ear (RITE) styles with ultra-thin tubing and an availability of colors which blend with skin or hair may be desirable.
 For even more invisibility, invisible-in-the-canal (IIC) or completely-in-the-canal (CIC) styles may be an option.

 The discretion of small hearing aids can come with some tradeoffs.
 Your hearing healthcare professional can help you decide, given the severity of your hearing loss and your personal preferences, which style is best for you.